Apostille & Notarial Certification FAQs | Document Legalization Explained

 Apostille and Notarial Certification Frequently Asked Questions (FAQs)

-An apostille, also known as a state certification, is a form of authentication necessary for documents intended for use in foreign countries.
-It confirms the validity of a document, especially for nations outside the United States that are signatories of the Hague Convention.
-For countries not part of this convention, additional authentication may be required from the respective Embassy or Consulate.
+An apostille, sometimes called a state certification, is a form of authentication required for documents that will be used in foreign countries.
+It verifies that a document is genuine and recognized by nations that are part of the Hague Convention.
+If the document is intended for a country not part of the Hague Convention, it may need additional authentication from that country’s Embassy or Consulate.

 • Certified Copies